AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_localdev_dispatcher"
 >title="Local Dispatcher Tools"
 >abstract="Dispatcher is an integral part of the overall Experience Manager architecture and should be part of local development setup.
-The AEM as a Cloud Service SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating, and simulating Dispatcher locally."
+The AEM as a Cloud Service SDK includes the recommended Dispatcher Tools version that facilitates configuring validating, and simulating Dispatcher locally."
 >additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/content-delivery/disp-overview.html" text="Dispatcher in the Cloud"
->additional-url="https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html" text="Download AEM as a Cloud Service SDK"
+>additional-url="https://experienceleague.adobe.com/docs/experience-cloud/software-distribution/home.html" text="Download AEM as a Cloud Service SDK"

 Adobe Experience Manager (AEM)'s Dispatcher is an Apache HTTP Web server module that provides a security and performance layer between the CDN and AEM Publish tier.
 Dispatcher is an integral part of the overall Experience Manager architecture and should be part of local development setup.

-The AEM as a Cloud Service SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating, and simulating Dispatcher locally.
-Dispatcher Tools is comprised of:
+The AEM as a Cloud Service SDK includes the recommended Dispatcher Tools version that facilitates configuring validating, and simulating Dispatcher locally.
+Dispatcher Tools is composed of:

 + a baseline set of Apache HTTP Web server and Dispatcher configuration files, located at `.../dispatcher-sdk-x.x.x/src`
 + a configuration validator CLI tool, located at `.../dispatcher-sdk-x.x.x/bin/validate`